CosmicLaca/ComfyUI_Primere_Nodes/README.md

 #### This node look like a simple image preview, but with **Save as...** feature
 - With **image_save_as** switch you can select **Save as preview** mode, what is the 1 click feature to create preview for visual selectors.
 - Wait while the node contains your generated image.
 - Set **preview_target** by your requirements (Checkpoints, Styles, Loras, Lycoris, Embedding and Hypernetworks).
 This is depending on the node names what using visual modals for selections.
 You must use these nodes in the workflow if you use 1 click preview saver.
 - Set **target_selection** from the several values of selected **preview_target**.
 These values read from whole workflow when the node contains image.
 - Set **preview_save_mode** to overwrite, keep, concat horizontal, concat vertical to your existing preview.
+Concat mean that you can create
 - Check the last characters on the button between **[?]**.
 C mean button push will create new preview, O overwrite existing, K keep existing and ignore save, JV join vertically new image to existing, JH join horizontally new image to existing preview.
+Join image mean you will create image montage (collage).
 - Push the button if no error messages in the upper combos and in the button.
 Wait for the response dialog and if all right your image saved as modal preview at right format and size.
+Maybe you must reload browser to see the result if the previous session cached.

 ### Primere Visual CKPT selector:
 **Visual selector for checkpoints**.
-You must mirror (replicate) your original checkpoint subdirs **(not the checkpoint files!)** to ComfyUI\custom_nodes\ComfyUI_Primere_Nodes\front_end\images\checkpoints\ path but only the preview images needed, same name as the checkpoint but with .jpg only extension.
+You must mirror (replicate) your original checkpoint subdirs **(not the checkpoint files!)** to ComfyUI\web\extensions\PrimerePreviews\images\checkpoints\ path but only the preview images needed, same name as the checkpoint.
+Much easier if you use **Primere Image Preview and Save as...** for automatic preview creation from your generated image.
 As extra features you can enable/disable modal with 'show_modal' switch, and exclude files and paths from modal starts with . (point) character if show_hidden switch is off.

 <a href="./Workflow/readme_images/pvmodal.jpg" target="_blank"><img src="./Workflow/readme_images/pvmodal.jpg" height="120px"></a>
 <hr>

 ### Primere Visual Lora selector:
 Same as than the 'Primere LORA' node, but with preview images of selection modal.
-You must mirror your original lora subdirs **(not your lora files!)** to ComfyUI\custom_nodes\ComfyUI_Primere_Nodes\front_end\images\loras\ path but only the preview images needed, same name as the lora files but with .jpg only extension.
+You must mirror your original lora subdirs **(not your lora files!)** to ComfyUI\web\extensions\PrimerePreviews\images\loras\ path but only the preview images needed, same name as the lora files.
+Much easier if you use **Primere Image Preview and Save as...** for automatic preview creation from your generated image.
 As extra features you can enable/disable modal with 'show_modal' switch, and exclude files and paths from modal starts with . (point) character if show_hidden switch is off.

 <a href="./Workflow/readme_images/pvlora.jpg" target="_blank"><img src="./Workflow/readme_images/pvlora.jpg" height="300px"></a>